 Warning: Young trees are quite vulnerable when it comes to fertilizing and chemicals, so make sure you do it at their peak growing cycle – usually in spring.

-What is the best type of fertilizer for container-grown trees?
+What is the best type of fertilizer for trees in containers?

-Container-grown trees should be supplied with an annually added slowly released fertiliser.
+Container-grown trees should be supplied with an annually added slowly released fertilizer.

 It’s important to choose a fertilizer that’s high in phosphorus, which stimulates root development.
 There are many different types of container-grown tree fertilizers available at your local garden center, but there are also organic alternatives available that are much safer for your plants, yourself, and your family.